 Medicare, Medicaid and State Children’s Health Insurance Program Extension Act of 2007 created so many headaches people starting fighting back.
 In Haro v.
 Sebelius, an Arizona case in U.S. District Court, Medicare beneficiaries (and, interestingly, a personal injury lawyer in his own capacity) challenged – as a class – two things: (1) Can Medicare/Medicaid (hereinafter “Medicare because I’m sick of the slash) “require prepayment of a reimbursement claim before the correct amount is administratively determined where the beneficiary either appeals or seeks a waiver of the MSP reimbursement claim?, and (2) Are personal injury lawyers financially responsible for reimbursement if they do not hold or immediately turn over to Medicare their clients’ personal injury settlement awards.

 It is worth noting here that there is no reported case that has considered whether a direct recovery action against a personal injury attorney, pursuant to 42 U.S.C. § 1395y(b)(2)(B)(ii) and 42 C.F.R. § 411.24(g), is enforceable because, arguably, there is no express contract with the Government.
-But the prevailing wisdom is that it is fundamentally a restitution claim and everyone accepts the premise that Medicare has the right to come back against attorneys and, just like insurance companies, no lawyer wants to incur Medicare’s wrath.
+But the prevailing wisdom is that it is a restitution claim and everyone accepts the premise that Medicare may come back against attorneys and, just like insurance companies, no lawyer wants to incur Medicare’s wrath.

 Medicare also cannot demand immediate payment from Medicare beneficiaries while the reimbursement amount is pending on appeal or a waiver request.
 This just makes sense, right?
-The idea of giving Medicare the money while we all figure it out was just insane.
+Giving Medicare the money while we all figure it out was just insane.

 Would I rely on any of these holdings?
-No. But it does give hope to plaintiffs’ lawyers that Medicare is going to be required to look at all of this anew and craft more sensible rules to create a fair system.
+No. But it gives hope to plaintiffs’ lawyers that Medicare will be required to look at all of this anew and craft more sensible rules to create a fair system.
 A fair, reasonable system is not what we have now.